New snowfall map: Late Sunday-Monday nor’easter expected to bring heavy snow to Massachusetts

 “This is going to be a nor’easter, a classic one,” Boston 25 Meteorologist Tucker Antico said of the storm.
 “So, we have heavy snow, we’re going to have coastal flooding, mainly on the South Shore and Boston area too.
 I’m most concerned about power outages here because we have this heavy, wet snow and some very strong winds.”

-South of Boston into northern Rhode Island, including parts of the South Coast and South Shore, could see 18-24 inches.
+South of Boston into Rhode Island, including parts of the South Coast, South Shore, and Norfolk county are expected to see 18-24 inches.

-A foot to 18 inches of snow is possible for Boston, communities on the North Shore, coastal points along the South Shore, and across the Merrimack Valley.

-Up to a foot of snow is possible in Worcester County up to the New Hampshire border.
+From most of Connecticut to Worcester County, up to the New Hampshire border, up to a foot of snow is possible.

 “The farther north and west you go, those totals will taper slightly,” Graf said.